volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 tag:
   - React
 promote: false
-metaDescription: TypeScript - static type checker vs. PropTypes - run-time props checker in React.
+metaDescription: TypeScript - static type checker vs. PropTypes - runtime prop checker in React.
 Learn similarities, differences and find out what to use in your project.
 teaser: One of the most important things when building React application is to make sure that the components receive correct props.
-Passing wrong props leads to bugs and unexpected behavior, so it is a good idea to warn developers about it...
+Passing wrong props leads to bugs and unexpected behavior, so it's a good idea to warn developers about this as early...
 date: 2021-02-03T08:03:01.538Z
 ---
 One of the most important things when building React application is to make sure that the components receive correct props.

-Passing wrong props leads to bugs and unexpected behavior, so it is a good idea to warn developers about it as soon as possible.
+Passing wrong props leads to bugs and unexpected behavior, so it's a good idea to warn developers about this as early as possible.

-There are a few different ways to prevent passing wrong props to React components, probably the most popular one is to use **TypeScript** - a static type checker.
+There are a few different ways to prevent passing incorrect props to React components.

+Probably the most popular is using **TypeScript** - a static type checker.

-However, React provides us with one more alternative way - **PropTypes**.
+However, React provides us with another alternative option - **PropTypes**.

 ## PropTypes In React

-**PropTypes** is a mechanism that checks props passed to your component **in the run-time**, ensures that they are of a specified type and warns you in the console if not (only in the development environment).
+**PropTypes** is a mechanism that checks the props passed to your component **at runtime**, makes sure that they are of a certain type, and warns you in the console if not (only in the development environment).

-In earlier versions of React PropTypes were a part of React library, in the latest releases it was moved to a separate package named [prop-types](https://www.npmjs.com/package/prop-types).
+In previous versions of React, PropTypes were a part of the React library, in the latest releases it has been moved to a separate package called [prop-types](https://www.npmjs.com/package/prop-types).

 Install PropTypes: